ggradnig/ngrx-run/README.md

 }
 ```

-The same version without a pre-declared effect looks like this:
+The same version without a effect stored in a constant looks like this:

 ```ts
 export function reducer(state: State = initialState, action: Action) {